GenesisFR/HowToBecomeGoodAtShooters/README.md

 - if you're using Headhunter, you can kickstart it on a sniper/rusher if you don't have enough damage for a kill

 ### Tips/tricks
-- activity completion rewards are proximity based, so wait for others to be close before completing them
+- activity completion rewards are proximity-based, so wait for others to be close before completing them
 - any type of armor on kill works with skill kills and the Plague of the Outcasts debuff from Pestilence
 - CHD isn't affected by damage drop-off
-- crossbow bolts apply localized damage, for instance headshots remove helmets
+- crossbow bolts apply localized damage, for instance, headshots remove helmets
 - deploying a skill while using Technician protects you and nearby allies from disruption/shock (Faraday field) as long as you're both staying within 5m of it
 - double-clicking on a cache instantly opens it
 - explosions have damage drop-off from the point of impact
 - health doesn't regen when disrupted
 - improvised gear always has a mod slot, opening up possibilities for some builds (ex: PFE, hazard immunity)
 - incoming repairs and outgoing healing are multiplicative and they are their own multiplier, therefore, they're both multiplicative with repair skills
-- mobs can block shots and take damage from another mob, turning a mob right in front of you as a bullet shield
+- mobs can block shots and take damage from another mob, turning a mob right in front of you like a bullet shield
 - opening an ammo box will automatically reload your current weapon
 - picking up a disrupted skill and redeploying it will cleanse it from disruption
 - Protection From Elites is capped at 80%